 Keep in mind as you view the guide and read the post, this is just a guide and sometimes we need to spend longer on some standards and sometimes my students’ interest and engagement takes us in a slightly different path.
-However, this is the pacing that I generally start with and follow through, with some adjustments as needed.
+However, this is the literacy pacing that I generally start with and follow through, with some adjustments as needed.

 Before I get into the pacing guide, I want to briefly explain my rationale and provide some general information that may help the pacing guide make more sense.

-Language Rationale and General Information
+Language/Grammar Rationale and General Information

-I chunk skills together that are related and I prefer to mix difficult and easy skills.
+I chunk skills together that are related, and I prefer to mix difficult and easy skills.
 I also always teach figurative language near the end of my narrative writing unit.
 This way, we can spend at least two weeks adding some really descriptive figurative language into existing stories and new stories.

-I do this using language packs that I created that specifically cover the standards.
-Using the packs, we spend the first day learning about the skill and gluing posters and completed interactive notebook elements into our language notebook.
+I do this using language resources that I created that specifically cover the standards.
+Using the resources, we spend the first day learning about the skill and gluing posters and completed interactive notebook elements into our language notebook.
 Then we complete our daily review which is about 4-6 questions specifically aligned to the standard.
 The next days we continue our review and use practice printables from the pack for homework.
-Click here to see the language resource packs that I use that contain everything you need to teach, practice, and assess the standards.
+Finally, we complete a quick assessment on Friday.

 Reading Rationale and General Information